 Rayna Markin Ph.D.

 I specialize in pregnancy loss and infertility, helping parents grieve the loss of one or more pregnancies, cope with the stressors of infertility treatments, and to adjust to pregnancies following loss.
+I have extensive training in pregnancy loss and infertility, including the completion of a ten-month post-graduate course in Fertility Counseling.

 My approach to counseling and psychotherapy is to provide the kind of relational experience that you need in order to be your best self.
 For many clients, presenting problems or symptoms diminish as they more fully experience and process emotions and engage in interpersonal relationships.
 I specialize in pregnancy loss and infertility, helping parents grieve the loss of one or more pregnancies, cope with the stressors of infertility treatments, and to adjust to pregnancies following loss.